All Categories

 Publisher: THAMES & HUDSON

-Availability: Available for delivery in 48 hours
+Availability: Available for despatch from the bookshop in 48 hours

-Quick overview An evocative portrait of mid-century New York City by master documentary photographer Todd Webb.
+An evocative portrait of mid-century New York City by master documentary photographer Todd Webb.

 I See a City: Todd Webb's New York focuses on the work of photographer Todd Webb produced in New York City in the 1940s and 1950s.
 Webb photographed the city day and night, in all seasons and in all weather.
 Buildings, signage, vehicles, the passing throngs, isolated figures, curious eccentrics, odd corners, windows, doorways, alleyways, squares, avenues, storefronts, uptown and downtown, from the Brooklyn Bridge to Harlem.
 He created a richly textured portrait of the everyday life and architecture of New York.
 Webb's work is clear, direct, focused, layered with light and shadow, and captures the soul of these places shaped by the friction and frisson of humanity.